printers-for-people/catboat/KLIPPER_DIFF.md

 Python 2 is unsupported, and has been for a while.
 It has no place being used anywhere, for anything.
 We've removed any use of Python 2 from Catboat.

-### Fix `newlib-4.3.0` support on STM boards

-Previously, ARM-targeted firmware (especially on STM boards) would fail to link with `newlib-4.3.0`.
-As this is the default version shipping on at least one distro, this is an issue that will only get worse with time.
-We fixed this by adding an exception index table, which allows us to compile normally, at a small size penalty.

 [arch-install]: https://github.com/printers-for-people/catboat/wiki/Arch-Linux-ARM-install